Find Grad Schools

 65 Yearly Graduations

 St. Thomas University is the 7th most popular school in the nation for students seeking a graduate certificate in legal professions.
 Roughly 5,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,800 per year, while in-state graduate students, on average, pay $14,400 per year.
-For the 2020-2021 academic year, 65 graduate certificates were handed out to legal professions majors at STU.
-About 63% of this group were women, and 85% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $32,600 per year, while in-state graduate students, on average, pay $14,400 per year.
+During the most recent year for which we have data, 65 people received their graduate certificate in legal professions from STU.
+About 59% of this group were women, and 80% were students from an underrepresented racial-ethnic group.

 #8